abajwa-hw/security-workshops/Setup-ranger-22.md

 ```
 ![Image](../master/screenshots/ranger-hive-sample08-full.png?raw=true)

 - Save and wait 30s.
-You can review the hive policies in Ranger UI under Analytics tabs

 - these will not work as user does not have access to all columns of sample_07
 ```